fenago/oracle19c-administration/md/Lab_7_4.md

      ORDER BY snap_id DESC;
      ```

+3. **Note the Snapshot IDs:**
+   - Note down the `snap_id` of the two most recent snapshots from the output.
+You will need these for generating the AWR report.

 ### 5. Generating AWR Reports

 1. **Generate an AWR Report:**
    - To generate an AWR report, you need two snapshot IDs.
-You can use the following SQL to generate an HTML report:
+Replace `begin_snap_id` and `end_snap_id` with the actual snapshot IDs obtained in the previous step.
+Use the following SQL to generate an HTML report:

      ```sql
      DECLARE
        l_dbid       NUMBER;
        l_inst_num   NUMBER;
-       l_bid        NUMBER := &begin_snap_id;  -- Replace with actual begin snapshot ID
+       l_bid        NUMBER := <begin_snap_id>;  -- Replace with actual begin snapshot ID
-       l_eid        NUMBER := &end_snap_id;    -- Replace with actual end snapshot ID
+       l_eid        NUMBER := <end_snap_id>;    -- Replace with actual end snapshot ID
        l_rpt_type   VARCHAR2(20) := 'HTML';
        l_output     CLOB;
      BEGIN